• Skip to primary navigation

 A sheet of food, with Macaroon balls and a hand

-• Form into small balls, about 2-3 teaspoons, using a small ice cream scoop or a measuring spoon.
+• Form into small balls, about 2-3 teaspoons, using a small ice cream scoop or a measuring spoon and place on a lined baking sheet.

 A cooking sheet, with Macaroon balls and a berries